 Natchez Trace Parkway from milepost 339-442

-Side Trip – Shiloh National Military Park – Besides preserving the site of the bloody April, 1862 Battle of Shiloh, this park commemorates the subsequent siege, battle, and occupation of the key railroad junction at nearby Corinth, Mississippi.
+Side Trip – Shiloh National Military Park – Besides preserving the site of the bloody April 1862 Battle of Shiloh, this park commemorates the subsequent siege, battle, and occupation of the key railroad junction at nearby Corinth, Mississippi.
 Shiloh National Cemetery was established in 1866.
-In that year, the War Department removed the Federal bodies from the battlefield and placed them in the cemetery.
-Today, around 4,000 military veterans lay in the quiet and secluded location on the banks of the Tennessee River.
+That year, the War Department removed the Federal bodies from the battlefield and placed them in the cemetery.
+Today, around 4,000 military veterans lie in the quiet, secluded location on the Tennessee River banks.
 The park also preserves the Shiloh Indian Mounds, a National Historic Landmark in its own right.

-If you are traveling south on the Trace, exit at milepost 370 onto US 64 and go west through Waynesboro and Savannah to the park area.
-If you are traveling north on the Trace, exit at milepost 266 onto Mississippi Highway 145 near Tupelo, then go north on US 45, and travel north through Corinth and onto the park area.
-Or, you can exit the Trace at milepost 320 onto US 72 and travel west to Corinth and then north to the park area.
+Suppose you are traveling south on the Trace, exit at milepost 370 onto U.S. 64, and go west through Waynesboro and Savannah to the park area.
+If you are traveling north on the Trace, exit at milepost 266 onto Mississippi Highway 145 near Tupelo, go north on U.S. 45, and travel north through Corinth and onto the park area.
+You can also exit the Trace at milepost 320 onto U.S. 72 and travel west to Corinth and then north to the park area.